JohnPalmer/SpaceMapper/README.txt

 Space Mapper is part of an academic study on the spaces people move through as they go about their daily activities.
 It was written by John R.B.Palmer based in part on code from the Human Mobility Project, written by Chang Y. Chung, Kathleen Li, and Necati E. Ozgencil and from Funf, written by Nadav Aharony, Wei Pan, and Alex Pentland, and from range-seek-bar, written by Stephan Tittel, Peter Sinnott, and Thomas Barrasso.

-The Space Mapper source code is available at the website listed below.
+Previous versions of the Space Mapper source code are available at <http://activityspaceproject.com>.

 Copyright 2012, 2013 John R.B.
 Palmer